TGOSS1984/anagram-game/readme.md

     ![Website game area](assets/images/game-area-image.PNG)

 - **Feedback Area**
-    - Lets the user know whether or not they answered correctly and returns a tick or cross depending on the outcome along with some possible answers if answer provided is incorrect (if incorrect this will also show the user possible answers)
+    - Lets the user know whether or not they answered correctly and returns a tick or cross depending on the outcome along with some possible answers.
+If answer provided is incorrect (if incorrect this will also show the user possible answers)

     ![Website game area](assets/images/feedback.PNG)